Consultant Marine Engineer

 MEng, BEng (Hons), CEng, FIMarEST, MIFireE, MCMS, Euring

-John Gibson, a Marine Engineer and our Director of Asia, was at sea for twenty years before joining Brookes Bell in 1996.
+John Gibson, a Consultant Marine Engineer, was at sea for twenty years before joining Brookes Bell in 1996.
 Achieving the rank of Senior Second Engineer, today he is a Chartered Engineer.

 John is a chartered engineer with a Combined First Class Certificate of Competency and the additional academic qualifications of an M.Eng degree, with Distinction, in Mechanical and Manufacturing Engineering and a First Class B.Eng (Hons) degree in Mechanical and Marine Engineering.

 His main area of surveying experience is with regard to damage to hull, machinery and shore installations.
 He has also been involved in matters relating to ship stability and structural failure, and has provided advice on a range of marine engineering-related matters.
 He has extensive knowledge with regard to LNG and LPG vessels, including their containment, pumping and associated equipment.
 John has been involved in numerous LNG containment system failures, damages and disputes.
 This included in service fatigue failure of Invar tanks resulting from load cycling, sloshing and thermal issues.
 He has also been involved in containment system repairs, inspections and maintenance, including tanks, fittings, and control and monitoring systems.
 Also, he has experience of re-activation, lay-up, drydocking and gas trials of LNG vessels.

 His second area of specialist activity is with condition surveys of vessels, particularly tankers and gas/chemical vessels, and he was, prior to joining Brookes Bell, involved in vetting ships for use by oil majors.